 Okay, so there’s a downside.

-If the keyboard is mightier than the sword, can we be trusted to wield such powers?
+If the internet is mightier than the sword, can the general public be trusted to wield such powers?

 Dividing the Intellectuals